quintel/merit/README.md

 * profit
 * profitability

-Of course, you can also get the input back which is known, such as fixed_costs, key, etc.)
+Of course, you can also get the given input values, such as fixed_costs, key, etc., back from Merit.

 ### Full load hours